PaddlePaddle/MetaGym/metagym/metamaze/README.md

     allow_loops=False,  # Whether loops are allowed
-    cell_size=2.0, # specifying the size of each cell, only valid for 3D mazes wall_height=3.2, # specifying the height of the wall, only valid for 3D mazes agent_height=1.6 # specifying the height of the agent, only valid for 3D mazes )
+    cell_size=2.0, # specifying the size of each cell, only valid for 3D mazes wall_height=3.2, # specifying the height of the wall, only valid for 3D mazes agent_height=1.6, # specifying the height of the agent, only valid for 3D mazes view_grids=1 # specifiying the observation region for the agent, only valid for 2D mazes )
 ```